wp-plugins/pinterest-pin-it-button/readme.txt

-=== Pinterest "Pin It" Button ===
+=== Simple Pinterest Pin It Button ===
 Contributors: pderksen
 Tags: pinterest, pin it, pin it button, social Requires at least: 3.2
 Tested up to: 3.5-beta3
 Stable tag: trunk

-Add a Pinterest "Pin It" Button to your site and encourage your visitors pin your awesome content!
+Easily add a Pinterest Pin It Button to your site and encourage your visitors pin your awesome content!

 == Description ==

-Add a Simple Pinterest "Pin It" Button to Your Posts in 2 Minutes!
+Add a Simple Pinterest Pin It Button to Your Posts in 2 Minutes!

-###Pinterest "Pin It" Button Features:###
+###Pinterest Pin It Button Features:###

-* Let the reader select an image from a popup (or)
+* Let the reader select an image from a popup
-* Specify image to pin on each post
+* (or) Specify the image to pin on each post
 * Show horizontal, vertical or no pin count
 * Show or hide the button on any post, page or category
 * Add custom CSS to align with other sharing buttons
 * Sidebar widget and shortcode included
-* Option for no iframe (fixes display issues on some web hosts)
+* Option for no iframe (faster loading, fixes display issues on some web hosts)

 ###Additional Features Available in Pinterest "Pin It" Button PRO:###